 After a meticulous manual harvest, the grapes were macerated and fermented in stainless steel tanks.

 Malolactic fermentation was carried out in new French and American oak barrels.
-Then Alaya Tierra 2016 was aged in those same containers for over a period of 15 months.
+After that, Alaya Tierra 2017 was aged in the barrels for over a period of 15 months.

 Decant no less than 1 hour before drinking.

 The wine Alaya Tierra has a high, dense, dark cherry-coloured robe with a purple rim.

 This rare single varietal Alicante Bouschet from Almansa exhibits an impressive parade of aromas, beginning with lively notes of wild berries, hints of vanilla, cocoa, and Mediterranean herbs, and some tips of tobacco and withered leaves over a background reminiscent of chalk, mineral and dry earth.

 Meaty and bold, this Garnacha Tintorera by Bodegas Atalaya is really deep.
 Ripe fruit, toast, smoke and spices underpinned by some mineral and earthy notions.
 A deep sense of terroir, enlivened by a fresh acidity, some yummy tannins and long finish.
 This wine resolves the equation between boldness and freshness.
 It is dense, massive and meaty, but at the same time spirited and alive.

 Quintessentially Mediterranean, Alaya Tierra 2017 is exuberant, age-worthy and very well-priced.
 It really needs some years to unfurl.

 Enterwine 95.
 Peñín 92.